 Lead instructors and teaching assistants for Jacobs-affiliated courses, this page is for you.
 The instructor guide provides an overview of teaching resources and key to-do items to make the most of your semester.
 See the full guide.

 Questions about teaching in Jacobs Hall?
-When in doubt, contact Meg St. John (managing director) for academic questions and Joey Gottbrath (technical lab director) for makerspace questions.
+When in doubt, contact Executive Director Gwynne Keathley for academic questions and Technical Lab Director Joey Gottbrath for makerspace questions.
 For AV support, contact the Electronics Support Group (ESG) AV Support Helpdesk.

 Each semester, we invite faculty from all campus departments to apply to hold courses in Jacobs Hall.
 Learn more.

 We occasionally hire external instructors to teach design courses on a range of topics, such as visual communication, prototyping, human-centered design, and more.
-If you are interested, please apply to our lecturer pool; for questions, please email Meg St. John (managing director).
+If you are interested, please apply to our lecturer pools: Jacobs Institute for Design Engineering and Master of Design Program.
+For questions, please email Gwynne Keathley, Executive Director.